 Even with the decline in carat sales, the third quarter of 2018 brought a 12% increase in the yearly diamond sales for the company, which reached $949 million in value.

-The introduction to the potential blockchain platform was first announced publically back in January.
-It detailed on how the new technology platform can help such major mining firms to improve regarding consumer trust and transparency in the journey of mining to retailing in the diamond value chain.
+The introduction to the potential blockchain platform was first announced publicly back in January.
+It detailed how the new technology platform can help such major mining firms to improve regarding consumer trust and transparency in the journey of mining to retailing in the diamond value chain.

 Tracr platform is expected to work by creating a digital certificate for every diamond which will record the transactions related to the particular diamond.
 This information and transaction history will be recorded immutably on the blockchain platform and will allow the buyers to verify the diamonds they are purchasing are genuine and conflict-free.